TISUnion/Carpet-TIS-Addition/README.md

 ## dispenserNoItemCost

-Dispensers execute without having the itemstack inside decreased
+Dispensers and droppers execute without having the itemstack inside decreased

-Both dispensers' dropping and using items do not cost
+Both dropping and using items do not cost

-Droppers won't be affected

 - Type: `boolean`
 - Default value: `false`